grandwazir/ChatReplace/readme.md

 ChatReplace - modify chat messages using regular expressions.
 ====================================

 ChatReplace is plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) that provides a method for administrators to reactively modify chat on a server through matching regular expressions.
 You could use this to match undesirble words and change them into less offensive ones or censor them completely.
-Alternatively you could use the plugin to create simple roleplay themed events or enforce a particualr style of language on a server.
+Alternatively you could use the plugin to create simple roleplay themed events or enforce a particular style of language on a server.

 ## Features